-In Airplane II The Sequel, passengers barely react to news that the spacecraft is out of control and a tad off course and heading towards the sun, or that there are huge asteroids smashing into the hull.
-But all hell breaks loose when the stewardess mentions they're out of coffee.
+- In Airplane II: The Sequel, the passengers barely react to the news that the spacecraft is out of control and a tad off course and heading towards the sun and that there are huge asteroids smashing into the hull.
+But all hell breaks loose when the stewardess confesses they're also out of coffee.

-He gets another one in Christmas Vacation, after finding out his Christmas bonus was a membership to the Jelly of the Month club:
+- He gets another one in National Lampoon's Christmas Vacation, after finding out his Christmas bonus was a membership to the Jelly of the Month club:

 Clark: Where do you think you're going?
 Nobody's leaving!
 Nobody's walking out on this fun, old-fashioned family Christmas!
 No, no!
 We're all in this together!
 This is a full-blown, four-alarm holiday emergency here.
 We're gonna press on, and we're gonna have the hap, hap, happiest Christmas since Bing Crosby tap-danced with Danny fucking Kaye.
 And when Santa squeezes his fat white ass down that chimney tonight, he's gonna find the jolliest bunch of assholes this side of the nuthouse.

 - Tropic Thunder: "This is hilarious!
 Hilarious!"